Imperfecta-Imperfect

 Imperfecta-Imperfect is JD Natasha's only solo album.
 She wrote most of the songs of the album, and has stated "I sing to everybody, but I feel that youth people understand my language".

 The album was released in some regions with "Lágrimas" as a multimedia track.
 It was classified by the RIAA as an Explicit Album and has Parental Advisory label.
-In 2005, "Imperfecta-Imperfect" was nominated at the 6th annual Latin Grammy Awards in the category of "Rock Solo Vocal Album" and the single "Lágrimas" nominated for "Rock Song".
+In 2005, Imperfecta-Imperfect was nominated at the 6th Annual Latin Grammy Awards in the category of "Rock Solo Vocal Album" and the single "Lágrimas" nominated for "Rock Song".
+The music video for "Imperfect" went into rotation on MTV in August 2004.